-To summarize, we have systematically investigated the parton distribution functions (PDFs) and generalized form factors (GFFs) of the pion, derived from the pion generalized parton distributions (GPDs) at zero skewness, within the covariant Nambu--Jona-Lasinio (NJL) model.
+To summarize, we have systematically investigated the parton distribution functions (PDFs) and generalized form factors (GFFs) of the pion, derived from the pion generalized parton distributions (GPDs) at zero skewness, within the covariant Nambu-Jona-Lasinio (NJL) model.
 The Schwinger proper-time regularization scheme was employed to control ultraviolet divergences and, at the same time, to simulate quark confinement.
 We computed the vector, tensor, and scalar pion GPDs and subsequently examined the pion PDFs obtained from the forward limit of the GPDs, as well as the vector and tensor pion form factors extracted from the first Mellin moments of the pion GPDs and the scalar pion form factor obtained from the twist-3 pion GPDs.

-We found that the shapes of the scalar, vector, and tensor pion GPDs slightly change with increasing the values of $t$, as shown in Figs.~\ref{gpd1}-\ref{gpd3}.
-Such a change will be expected to affect the properties of the pion PDFs and GFFs in the forward limit.
-Regarding the pion PDFs, we find that, after evolving from the initial scale $\mu_0^2 = 0.18~\text{GeV}^2$ to $\mu^2 = 27~\text{GeV}^2$, our results exhibit excellent agreement with the available experimental data~\cite{E615:1989bda} and the JAM global analysis~\cite{Barry:2021osv}.
+We found that the shapes of the scalar, vector, and tensor pion GPDs exhibit a mild dependence on the momentum transfer $t$, as shown in Figs.~\ref{gpd1}-\ref{gpd3}.
+Such variations are expected to influence the properties of the pion PDFs and GFFs in the forward limit.
+For the pion PDFs, we found that, after evolving from the initial scale $\mu_0^2 = 0.18~\text{GeV}^2$ to $\mu^2 = 27~\text{GeV}^2$, our results exhibit excellent agreement with the available experimental data~\cite{E615:1989bda} and the JAM global analysis~\cite{Barry:2021osv}.
 For completeness, we also evolved the pion PDFs to $\mu^2 = 4~\text{GeV}^2$ to enable a direct comparison with lattice QCD results and the JAM global analysis.
-At this scale, our pion PDFs remain consistent with the JAM determination.
+At this scale, the resulting pion PDFs remain consistent with the JAM determination.

 From the Mellin moment of the vector and tensor pion GPDs, we obtained the vector and tensor form factors, while the scalar pion form factor was derived from the twist-3 scalar pion GPDs.
 We found that the vector pion form factor is consistent with the experimental and lattice QCD data, followed by the tensor pion form factor, which is consistent with the lattice QCD data.
 Surprisingly, we found that the scalar pion form factor underestimates the lattice QCD data, as shown in the bottom center panel of Fig.~\ref{gff1}.